heysushil/python-practice-set/solutions/python_basic_excercise.md

-# Solution of python_basic_excercise.py in Basic folder
+# Solution of BASIC FOLDER'S Questions

-1. Exercise 1 (and Solution)
-> Create a program that asks the user for a number and then prints out a list of all the divisors of that number.
+1. Create a program that asks the user for a number and then prints out a list of all the divisors of that number.
 (If you don’t know what a divisor is, it is a number that divides evenly into another number.
 For example, 13 is a divisor of 26 because 26 / 13 has no remainder.)

     num = int(input("Please choose a number to divide: "))